syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/pointers.md

 Invoked when the user is selecting a new value for the pointer by dragging.

-The `ValueChanged` event contains the following arguments.
+The `ValueChanged` event contains the following argument.

-* `Value` : Gets the updated value of pointer.
+* `Value` : Gets the updated value of the pointer.

 {% tabs %}